 The OVERRIDE MENU is helpful during the initial commissioning as well as anytime burner adjustment is necessary.
-Manual override controls for the integral tank circulator and the optional SANI pump.
+Manual override allows control of the burner, integral tank circulator, and the optional SANI pump.

-TO ACCESS THE MANUAL OVERRIDE MENU and ENTER THE ADVANCED LEVEL ACCESS
+TO ACCESS THE MANUAL OVERRIDE MENU and ENTER THE ADVANCED LEVEL ACCESS:

 - 1. Press and hold the Home button for 3 seconds. - 2.
 Touch the Next Item or Item Back buttons to navigate to the TOOLBOX menu. - 3.
 Touch the ENTER button to display the ACCESS screen. - 4.
-Depending on the controls software revision, the ADVanced level can be selected using the UP and DOWN arrow buttons for the first revision.
-Subsequent software revisions require that button #4 in the bottom right corner be pressed and held in order to place the control in the ADVanced access level. - 5.
+Hold #4 button to change to ADVANCED access level. - 5.
 Exit the menu by pressing the HOME button. - 6.
 Use the Next Item or Item Back buttons to navigate to the OVERIDE menu. - 7.
 Enter the OVERRIDE MENU.
 Using the arrow buttons, select between the three choices.
 The default setting is AUTO.
 In the AUTO position the operating temperature control will work to control the water temperature based on the active set point.
 When manual control of water heater operation is complete, always return this parameter to the AUTO setting. - 8.
 The second setting is OFF.
-This setting will stop all control function and prevent the burner from operating. - The third setting is HAND.
-Once enabled, use the NEXT ITEM button to scroll to the next screen.
-The TIMEOUT setting is a safety precaution that will disable the override function at the end of the specified time period if the MAN OVR setting is not returned to AUTO. - 10.
+This setting will stop all control function and prevent the burner from operating. - 9.
+The third setting is HAND.
+Once enabled, use the NEXT ITEM for the TIMEOUT setting, this is a safety precaution that will disable the override function at the end of the specified time period if the MAN OVR setting is not returned to AUTO. - 10.
 The next screen is SAN PUMP.
-To force on the SANI pump, turn this setting to ON. - 11.
+To force on the SANI pump, turn this setting to ON.
+Only used when SANI option present. - 11.
 The next screen is HTR PUMP.
 To force on the integral tank circulator, turn this setting to ON. - 12.
 The next screen is HTR MOD.
 This setting will override the operating control and using the up and down arrow buttons, force the burner to fire at the selected firing rate.
 This function is useful when tuning the operation of the burner at a range of firing rates.